MayaFlux/MayaFlux/docs/Getting_Started.md

 3. **That's it!** VS Code will automatically:
    - Detect the CMake configuration
-   - Set up IntelliSense for code completion
+   - Set up LSP/IntelliSense for code completion
    - Configure build and debug settings
    - Handle compilation when you press `F5`